 - And have had the opportunity to develop teaching and administrative skills and experience

-Research applications are generally accepted at any time however the deadline for applications is August the 15th if you wish to start in September of the same year.
+Research applications are generally accepted at any time however the deadline for applications is the 30th of June if you wish to start in September of the same year.

 Minimum 2.1 degree in BA or MA in Sociology or Cognate subject.
 Applications with equivalent learning are also welcomed.